On a minimax principle in spectral gaps: An abstract minimax principle in spectral gaps

-is bijective.
-Indeed, its surjectivity follows directly from the hypothesis $\Ran(P_+Q_+|_{\fD_+}) \supset \fD_+$.
-For the injectivity, we follow Step~2 of the proof of~\cite[Theorem~1]{GLS99}: assume to the contrary that $P_+x = 0$ for some non-zero $x \in \Ran Q_+ \cap \fD$.
-Then, on the one hand we have $\fb[x , x] > 0$, and on the other hand $x \in \Ran P_-$, that is, $x \in \fD_-$.
-The latter gives $\fb[x , x] \le 0$ by hypothesis, a contradiction.
-The claim of part~(a) now follows by Step~1 of the proof of~\cite[Theorem~1]{GLS99}.

-Replacing form domains with operator domains in the above reasoning and the cited Step~1 of the proof in~\cite{GLS99}, that is, $\fD$ by $\Dom(A)=\Dom(B)$ and $\fD_\pm$ by $\cD_\pm$, part~(b) can be proved in the same manner. \end{proof}

-\begin{remark} The above proposition is tailored towards spectral gaps around zero, but by a spectral shift we can of course handle also spectral gaps around any point $\gamma \in \RR$.
+\begin{remark} The above proposition is tailored towards spectral gaps to the right of $0$, but by a spectral shift we can of course handle also spectral gaps to the right of any point $\gamma \in \RR$.
 Indeed, we have $\EE_{A-\gamma}((0,\infty)) = \EE_A((\gamma,\infty))$ for $\gamma \in \RR$ and analogously for $B$.
 Moreover, the form associated to the operator $B - \gamma$ is known to agree with the form $\fb - \gamma$.
 The latter can be seen for instance with an analogous reasoning as in~\cite[Proposition~10.5\,(a)]{Schm12}; cf.~also Lemma~\ref{cor:formpert} in Appendix~\ref{sec:heinz} below. \end{remark}

-\begin{remark} (1) The hypothesis $\fb[x,x]\le0$ for all $x\in\fD_-$ in part~(a) of Proposition~\ref{prop:GLS} is used not only to verify the injectivity of the restriction~\eqref{eq:restriction} but is also a crucial ingredient in the cited Step~1 of the proof of~\cite[Theorem~1]{GLS99}.
-The same applies for the hypothesis $\langle x,Bx \rangle\le 0$ for all $x\in\cD_-$ in part~(b).